Corvidae-FSJS/data-structures-and-algorithms/challenges/arrayShift/README.md

-## Challenge 1: Reverse An Array
+## Challenge 2: Shift An Array
 <!-- Short summary or background information -->

 ### Challenge
 <!-- Description of the challenge -->
-Write a function called reverseArray which takes an array as an argument.
-Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.
+Write a function called insertShiftArray which takes in an array and the value to be added.
+Without utilizing any of the built-in methods available to your language, return an array with the new value added at the middle index.

 ### Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->